RyanW84/CodeReviews.Console.ShiftsLogger/README.md

 # ShiftsLogger

-A comprehensive shift management system built with .NET 9.0, featuring a Web API backend, console frontend, and extensive testing suite.
+A comprehensive shift management system built with .NET 10.0 Preview, featuring a Web API backend, console frontend, and extensive testing suite.
 The application follows SOLID principles and clean architecture patterns to provide a robust solution for recording, storing, and managing work shifts.